-The health carrier must apply the same standards to medical/surgical benefits and to mental health or substance use disorder benefits in determining the classification in which a particular benefit belongs (or applicable sub-classification) (45 CFR § 146.136(c)(2)(ii)(A)).

-Apply to: Certain group and individual health carriers offering mental health and substance use disorder coverage

-- Applicable state and federal statutes, rules, regulations and published sub-regulatory guidance - All policy documents (e.g., if group or association, request master policy and a sample of each certificate type issued during the examination scope) - Documentation as to how the carrier demonstrates assignment to the six classifications of benefits (and applicable sub-classifications) and the standard used - Company and vendor claim procedure manuals and bulletins/communications (if a carrier uses a behavioral health claims vendor for processing MH/SUD claims or for providing utilization management services - Internal company claim audit reports for both mental health or substance use disorders and medical/surgical services - Provider contracts, instructions, communications and similar documents regarding coding instructions, code changes, etc. - Utilization review and managed care guidelines and procedure manuals - Mental health and/or substance use disorder and medical/surgical claim files

-Mental health and/or substance use disorder and medical/surgical complaint and grievance files
+Mental Health and Substance Use Disorder Parity Compliance Standard 2 The health carrier must apply the same standards to medical/surgical benefits and to mental health or substance use disorder benefits in determining the classification in which a particular benefit belongs (or applicable sub-classification) (45 CFR § 146.136(c)(2)(ii)(A)).
+Apply to: Certain group and individual health carriers offering mental health and substance use disorder coverage Documents to be Reviewed plicable state and federal statutes, rules, regulations and published sub-regulatory dance policy documents (e.g., if group or association, request master policy and a sample of h certificate type issued during the examination scope) cumentation as to how the carrier demonstrates assignment to the six classifications of hefits (and applicable sub-classifications) and the standard used use mpany and vendor claim procedure manuals and bulletins/communications (if a carrier s a behavioral health claims vendor for processing MH/SUD claims or for providing ization management services ernal company claim audit reports for both mental health or substance use disorders and dical/surgical services vider contracts, instructions, communications and similar documents regarding coding ructions, code changes, etc. Uti lization review and managed care guidelines and procedure manuals Me ntal health and/or substance use disorder and medical/surgical claim files Me file ntal health and/or substance use disorder and medical/surgical complaint and grievance s Others Rev iewed